- Adopt a consultative approach that helps medical practices in healthcare see clear ROI, supported by metrics and success stories.

 These tips can help you build an ideal customer profile (ICP):

-Identify key characteristics: Determine the types of practices that would benefit most from your services.
-Consider factors such as practice size, patient volume, current billing challenges, and financial health.
+- Identify key characteristics: Determine the types of practices that benefit most from your services.
+Look at practice size, patient volume, current billing challenges, and financial health.
+Tie these details back to day-to-day practice management needs.

 2. Develop a compelling sales pitch

-Focus on differentiation: Highlight what makes your billing company unique.
-Whether it’s specialized expertise, superior technology, or proven results, make sure your pitch clearly communicates your competitive edge.
+- Focus on differentiation: Highlight what makes your billing company unique.
+Whether it's specialized expertise, modern tools, or proven results, make sure your pitch clearly shows the edge you bring as part of a clear marketing strategy.
+Align messaging so your sales team and salespeople present the same promise across calls, email, and meetings.

-Example pitch: “We have been experts in this specialty for over 15 years and have helped hundreds of practices speed up their revenue cycle — here’s how we can achieve the same for you.”
+Example pitch: "We have been experts in this specialty for over 15 years and have helped hundreds of practices speed up their revenue cycle.
+Here is how we can achieve the same for you."

 Practice your pitch regularly